 Gold ring with diamonds and precious stone

-18kt gold ring with double row of diamonds and central precious stone
+18kt gold ring with diamonds and central precious stone

 Free shipping on orders over 200 €